Sonic Grade: D

 We went on to say “The amazing transparency and dynamic energy of the best originals will probably never be equaled by an audiophile pressing like this.
 (It hasn’t happened yet and we remain skeptical of the possibility.)
 Considering that this pressing is sure to beat most reissues, imports and other such like, we have no problem heartily recommending it to our customers, especially at the price.”

 So, What’s Wrong With Rickie Lee?

 The best copies have warmth, richness and sweetness to balance out the more unnatural elements in the recording.
-Copies with these qualities are few and far between but we have run across them in our shootouts and proudly put them up, where of course they sold quickly for lots of money.
+Copies with these qualities are few and far between, but we have run across them in our shootouts and proudly offered them for sale, where of course they went quickly for lots of money.
 Major league audiophile appeal, this one.
 In its day it was heavily demo’ed in every stereo store in town, and for good reason — the sound positively jumps out of the speakers.

 It’s a Trap

 The average copy of this album is a sonic disaster, akin to the average copy of Famous Blue Raincoat or — gulp, even worse — Graceland.
 If you’re a detail freak, this Rhino pressing may be just what you are looking for.
 It’s got detail all right.